 ● Try chopsticks.
 You’ll eat more slowly than you would if you use a fork.
 The extra time it takes will allow you to get a true sense of fullness.

 ● Start with a salad – the fresh veggies will help fill you up.

 ● Choose minestrone or vegetable soups, which have fewer calories and fat than cream-based soups.

 ● Skip the bread basket.
 Be especially careful of garlic bread or breadsticks, which are often smothered in butter.

 ● Go red.
 When it comes to sauces, choose marinara, red clam, or puttanesca sauces over cream-based or Alfredo sauces.

 ● Skip the side dish of pasta.
-Ask the waiter for vegetable or side green salad with your dish instead, and order your dressing on the side.
+Ask the waiter for vegetables or a side green salad with your dish instead.

 ● Dress your pizza perfectly.
-Go for a plain and simple pizza with fresh vegetables, instead of meat.
+Go for a plain and simple pizza with fresh vegetables instead of fatty meats.
 If whole-wheat crust if available, make that your choice.

 I have more healthy eating tips in my Whole Body Plan, so start your free trial today!
 And above all, enjoy your special day!
 It’s moments where we are connecting with the ones we love that make life even more special.
 Happy Valentine’s Day, everyone!

 Let’s get fitter, together – inside and out